Calibration of Macroeconomic Parameters#

 Interest rates on government debt#

-We assume that there is a wedge between the real rate of return on private capital and the real interest rate on government debt.
-We model this wedge a scale and level shift.
-Specifically, we assume that the real interest rate on government debt, \(r_{gov,t}\), is related to the real rate of return on private capital, \(r_{t}\), by the following equation:
+We assume a wedge between the real rate of return on private capital and the real interest rate on government debt, modeled as a scale and level shift.
+The real interest rate on government debt, \(r_{gov,t}\), relates to the real rate of return on private capital, \(r_t\), by

 Aggregate transfers#